anl13369/Group-7-Project-2/README.md

 <img src="https://github.com/user-attachments/assets/3626a7a2-2a50-4e63-8b31-add46762d304" width="600">
 </p>

-This graph shows the ratio of promotional deductions to total gaming revenue, which gives us a clearer view of how dependent each licensee is on incentives to drive their business but relative to what they earn rather than in cash terms.
+The graph shows promotional deductions as a percentage of total gaming revenue, highlighting each licensee’s reliance on incentives.
-- MPI Master Wagering License CT, LLC leads with the highest ratio at 9.71%, meaning nearly 10 cents of every dollar earned comes from promotions.
-This shows a strong dependence on bonuses and similar strategies to attract or keep players.
+- MPI Master Wagering License CT, LLC leads at 9.71%, showing strong dependence on promotions.
-- Mohegan Digital, LLC follows with 8.01%, also showing a fairly high reliance, though slightly more conservative than MPI.
+- Mohegan Digital, LLC follows at 8.01%, maintaining a high but slightly more conservative reliance.
-- MPTN On-Reservation sits at 7.42%, still relatively high, especially considering their smaller overall revenue.
-This might suggest they’re trying to stay competitive with bigger players through aggressive promotions.
+- MPTN On-Reservation, at 7.42%, likely uses aggressive promotions to compete despite smaller revenue.
-- Mohegan Tribe On-Reservation comes in lowest at 5.15%, suggesting a more modest and potentially sustainable promo strategy.
+- Mohegan Tribe On-Reservation ranks lowest at 5.15%, suggesting a more modest, sustainable strategy.

 **Data Transformations Relevant to Question 1**